5 Psychological Traps to Avoid in Negotiation

 Strategies for Avoiding Overconfidence Bias in Negotiation

-To avoid overconfidence bias, negotiators must be willing to critically evaluate their assumptions and predictions about the negotiation.
-This may involve seeking feedback from others or conducting research to gain a more objective perspective on the negotiation.
+To prevent overconfidence bias, individuals should critically evaluate their assumptions and predictions about the negotiation.
+They should also seek feedback and/or conduct research that can offer a more objective perspective.

 5. Reciprocity Bias

-Reciprocity bias is a psychological trap that occurs when negotiators feel obligated to reciprocate concessions made by the other party, even if those concessions are not in their best interest.
-This can lead to negotiators making unnecessary concessions or being taken advantage of by the other party.
+Reciprocity bias occurs when negotiators feel obligated to reciprocate concessions made by the other party.
+Furthermore, they could be compelled to make concessions that aren't in their best interest.
+This results in negotiators making unnecessary concessions or being taken advantage of by the other party.

 Examples of Reciprocity Bias in Negotiation

-For example, a negotiator may feel obligated to make a concession to the other party simply because the other party made a concession to them earlier in the negotiation.
-This can lead to a pattern of escalating concessions, where each party feels obligated to make further concessions in response to the other party's concessions.
+For instance, a negotiator may feel obligated to concede to the other party simply because the other party conceded to them earlier in the negotiation.
+This can lead to a pattern of escalating concessions.
+Wherein each party feels obligated to make further concessions in response to the other party's concessions.

 Another example could be a negotiator who feels obligated to reciprocate a favor or gift from the other party, even if that favor or gift is not directly related to the negotiation at hand.
 This can lead to negotiators being swayed by emotions rather than objective criteria in the negotiation.